scipr-lab/libfqfft/README.md

 * `cmake .. -DWITH_PROCPS=OFF`
 Links libprocps for usage in memory profiling.
 If this flag is turned off, memory profiling will not work.

+* `cmake .. -DDEPENDS_DIR=...`
+Sets the dependency installation directory to the provided relative path from the source directory (default: installs dependencies in the respective submodule directories)

 Then, to compile the library and profiler, run:

 ```